Events In History

 Page 3 – The Otaki's epic battle

-Many Home boats were lost, especially in 1917/18 when Germany stepped up its submarine warfare against Allied commerce.
-But one action stood out, an epic battle between the New
+Many Home boats were lost, especially in 1917-18 when Germany stepped up its submarine warfare against Allied commerce.
+One action stood out, an epic battle between the New

 During the Second World War New Zealanders became prisoners of war in large numbers.
 Most Kiwi POWs were soldiers captured in Greece, Crete and North Africa.
 In total, more than 8000 were held in captivity - one in 200 of New Zealand's population at the time.

 - Page 2 - CaptureMost of New Zealand's Second World War POWs were captured in the European theatre in the early stages of the war.
 Only about 100 New Zealand servicemen fell into Japanese hands,